mmorandi/RTAI/Beginner's-guide.md

      All the functions can be used with any scheduler.
 Note that when you load rtai_sched, automatically rtai is mounted.

-3) The module that implements the fifo services for RTAI.
+3) The module that implements the fifo services for **RTAI**.
 Many applications appear to benefit from a synergy between the real-time system side and the Linux side, for example for managing the data logging and displaying.
 Simple fifo buffers are used to do this; they are called real time fifos.
 The real-time task interface includes creation, destruction, reading and